luanpersini/tests-node-backend-tests-using-jest-typescript/README.md

 # Objectives

-The main objective of this project is to keep it as a knowledge base about backend testing, including tips and test examples, covering the majority of the most common use cases with unit, integration and end-to-end tests.
+The main objective of this project is to keep it as a knowledge base about backend testing, including tips and test examples, covering the majority of the most common use cases with unit, integration, and end-to-end tests.

 **Application**